isomerpages/moe-temaseksec/_student-leadership/House Captains.md

 description: ""
 ---
 <p>Temasek Secondary School has seven houses to strengthen school spirit
 and nurture excellence in every student.
-The seven houses Denali, Everest, Fuji, Kilimanjaro, Matterhorn, Olympus and Rinjani! battle out throughout the year in various competitions across the whole year to attain points that will help the win the House Cup.</p>
+The seven houses (Denali, Everest, Fuji, Kilimanjaro, Matterhorn, Olympus and Rinjani) battle out throughout the year in various competitions across the whole year to attain points that will help the win the House Cup.</p>
 <p></p>